Junior Learn To Sail

 Race-ready

-The race-ready group will commence from 11:30am onwards.
-This stream will focus on theory and practice before our afternoon racing which starts at 1pm and usually consists of 2-3 races concluding at around 4pm.
-Participants can use their own boats or can use the club's Minnows, Zooms and Pacers.
+Our Race-ready program consists of 18 lessons commencing October through to the end of April from 9:30am - 11:30pm.
+This stream will focus on theory and practice before joining, if applicable, in our afternoon racing which starts at 1pm and usually consists of 2-3 races concluding at around 4pm.
+Participants can use their own boats or can hire the club's Minnow, Zoom or Pacers.
 These sailors will be mentored around the race course by our experienced sailing instructors.

 Skills